nivb52/apollo-client-notes/README.md

 pagination, websocket subscriptions, optimistic UIs with rollbacks and even transitioning to offline-first apps by syncing the cache to local storage.

-And in this course we'll be exploring how to use Apollo Client in a React app to ensure it remains responsive to user actions while avoiding stale and falsy data.

 ## More Info